 You can read more about streaming reviews on Headfonics here.

 Not too long ago, I was sent a package that came with two devices inside of a neat, little and well-packaged box: an Audiocast M5 ($37) and an iEast Steamer Pro ($199).

 Part one in the series, today, we will be investing some time into the smaller M5 Streamer from Audiocast.

 Into the Gauntlet arena, we will see how it fairs against some competition out there that do similar things for streaming needs.

-Anyone remember the Chromecast?
+Does anyone remember the Chromecast?
 Well, this M5 is basically the same idea, except audio output only.
 Where the older Chromecast unit (which looks and behaves similarly) feeds output for video streaming services as well as audio, this M5 from Audiocast seems to only allow for Spotify Premium playback as a perk.
-Of course, the M5 includes most things that are able to be controlled via home Wifi network.
+Of course, the M5 includes most things that are able to be controlled via a home Wifi network.

 I am not sure why that is listed on the box and manual as a specific thing.
 I suppose it is for those who have not used Spotify mobile before and are not aware that the mobile versions require a subscription?
 Perhaps that is why.

 If you are using the desktop PC version of the Spotify player, it is totally free.
 Whereas, mobile Spotify on your tablet and phones requires paid monthly fees.
 Bummer.
 As a Spotify fanboy, this has always upset me.
 Nothing we can do about that…sadly.
 Revolution?
 Who is with me?!